Best mountain bike brakes 2025

 £200

-The Shimano Saint M820 hydraulic disc brakes are superb, powerful, and a mostly reliable brake.
-They are good value given the stopping power on offer and they look pretty sweet too.
-The raw power on offer from the Saints is spectacular, it’ll be the only thing you think about.
+The Shimano Saint M820 hydraulic disc brakes are superb, powerful, and mostly reliable brakes.
+They are good value, given the stopping power on offer, and they look pretty sweet, too.
+The raw power from the Saints is spectacular, it’ll be the only thing you think about.

 SRAM Code RSC